lo-th/phy/README.md

 ### Todo

-Add more demos, fixe joint...
+Add more function and demo, standardize and clean code.

 ### Docs